-- Label clothing with first and last name. - Please provide an extra change of clothes that goes with the season (socks, underwear, pants, shirt, jacket etc.) - Please do not send children in their best clothes, play clothing that is comfortable is best. - During the winter, please bring extra shoes if a child is wearing boots to use in the classroom. - A backpack or large bag is recommended to carry belongings to and from school.
+- Please provide an extra change of clothes that goes with the season (socks, underwear, pants, shirt, jacket etc.) - Please do not send children in their best clothes, play clothing that is comfortable is best. - During the winter, please bring extra shoes if a child is wearing boots to use in the classroom. - A backpack or large bag is recommended to carry belongings to and from school.